From FX to final reports—AI can handle it. Explore the real impact of AI in accounting.

 Automation ensures that all CTA-related processes comply with relevant accounting standards and regulations.
 Automated systems generate comprehensive reports that meet the requirements of auditors and regulators, ensuring transparency and accuracy in financial reporting.

 The Financial Close Management Software helps establish and manage accounting periods with ease.
 It automates the tracking of period close activities, ensuring that all foreign currency transactions are recorded within the correct time frames, improving accuracy and compliance.
-It also automates the year-end close process, by reviewing and adjusting entries, updates CTA balances, and finalizes financial statements.
+It also automates the year-end close process by reviewing and adjusting entries, updating CTA balances, and finalizing financial statements.
 This ensures a smooth and accurate year-end close, compliant with accounting standards.

-The LiveCube Task Automation module, is a no-code, Excel-look alike platform that ensures consistency across all financial statements and reduces the risk of discrepancies.
-It is easily customizable, and can extract data directly from your ERP systems, reducing manual interference.
+The LiveCube Task Automation is a no-code, Excel-like platform that ensures consistency across all financial statements and reduces the risk of discrepancies.
+It is easily customizable and can extract data directly from your ERP systems, reducing manual interference.
 The Close Progress Dashboards provide real-time insights into the financial close process.
 The system updates balances automatically, ensuring that the financial statements reflect the most accurate information.

 FAQs